Joanna Gaines Reveals That She Was Pregnant During Magazine Cover Shoot

 Today was Spring install day at the market and I loved watching it all come to life!
 The wall in the entry was inspired by the upcoming issue of the Magnolia Journal where we’re exploring the idea of Authenticity — clearing away all that is not true and peeling back the layers until you discover what was there in the beginning.
 It's allowing yourself to be truly known and truly loved. ❤️ The magazine hits newsstands in two weeks — and if you’re in town sometime this Spring, stop by the Silos to experience all of the beautiful details the team has been working on for the past couple of months! @magnolia #issue10 #authenticity

-Perhaps this is what inspired the theme of “pursuing authenticity,” that Magnolia unveiled for spring.
-In a humorous twist of irony Gaines reveals that the cover shoot itself had a few secrets she’s been wanting to share with others, such as fake rain, a hidden baby bump, and “feeling super nauseous,” that day.
+Perhaps this is what inspired the theme of “pursuing authenticity” that Magnolia unveiled for spring.
+In a humorous twist of irony, Gaines reveals that the cover shoot itself had a few secrets she’s been wanting to share with others, such as fake rain, a hidden baby bump, and “feeling super nauseous” that day.

 She tells that the planned rainy day photo shoot faced an unexpected obstacle when the rain ceased right when they started the shoot.